2008 United States Senate election in Maine: Campaign

-When Collins was first elected in 1996 she pledged to serve only two terms (twelve years) in office, which would have been up in 2008.
+When Collins was first elected in 1996 she pledged to serve only two terms (twelve years) in office, which would have ended in 2008.
 She instead decided to seek a third term, and defeated Allen with over 60% of the vote.
 She was the only Republican Senate candidate to win in 2008 in a state that was simultaneously won by Democratic presidential nominee Barack Obama.